 The Irish Hallmark

 Each silver piece made by Séamus Gill is brought to the Irish Assay Office in Dublin Castle where it is independently tested then struck with the Irish hallmark.
-These four small marks guarantee you the provenance of who made the piece, where it was hallmarked, the quality of the silver and what year it was made.
+These four small marks guarantee you the provenance of who made the piece, where it was hallmarked, the quality of the silver and the year it was made.

 The first mark is the maker’s mark, SG, the initials of Séamus Gill.
 The second is the Hibernian symbol, the symbol of the Irish Assay office.
 The next is the number 925 guaranteeing you it is made of 92.5% silver (the rest being copper which improves the working qualities of the silver).

 The last mark is the date letter signifying the year the piece is made.
 For 2019 it is the letter I.